-Construction work to improve access to the Groynes will begin on 11 September and run for 3 to 4 weeks.
+Construction work to improve access to the Groynes will begin on 11 September 2017 and run for four-to-five weeks.

 Please note there are alternative pedestrian entrances at Clearwater Resort and Darroch Street Reserve, the latter offering a 40-minute walk that leads directly to the dog park.